FAQ

 The Zen lounge is open to all at all times, and the changing rooms and amenities are always available for your convenience.

-We encourage everyone to pre-register on our website or through our app, Yyoga Urban Sanctuary (Android).
+We encourage everyone to pre-register on our website or through our app.
 Registration opens 7 days in advance.

 If you have a busy schedule and you are not 100% sure if you can make it to class, then don’t book.
 Simply show up at the studio before class and try to get drop-in space.